EU ETS Auctioning Regulation

-EU ETS Auctioning Regulation (Commission Regulation (EU) No 1031/2010 of 12 November 2010 on the timing, administration and other aspects of auctionin of greenhouse gas emission allowances pursuant to Directive 2003/87/EC of the European Parliament and of the Council establishing a scheme for greenhouse gas emission allowances trading within the Community represents a uniform EU legal base for the operation of the European primary market for emissions allowances.
+EU ETS Auctioning Regulation (Commission Regulation (EU) No 1031/2010 of 12 November 2010 on the timing, administration and other aspects of auctioning of greenhouse gas emission allowances) represents a uniform EU legal base for the operation of the European primary market for carbon permits.

-The share of allowances to be auctioned will remain the same after 2020 under the post-2020 EU low carbon framework (see: Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
-2 and the modified wording of Article 10(1) of the EU ETS Directive - European Commision's Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments of 15 July 2015 (COM(2015) 337 final) 2015/148 (COD)).
+The share of allowances to be auctioned will remain the same after 2020 under the post-2020 EU low carbon framework (this conclusion follows from Questions and answers on the proposal to revise the EU emissions trading system (EU ETS), Brussels, 15 July 2015, p.
+2 and the modified wording of Article 10(1) of the EU ETS Directive as formulated in the European Commision's Proposal for a Directive of the European Parliament and of the Council amending Directive 2003/87/EC to enhance cost-effective emission reductions and low-carbon investments of 15 July 2015 (COM(2015) 337 final) 2015/148 (COD)).
+Auctioning of emission allowances in the EU is conducted by a common auction platform for 25 Member States and by a small number of opt-out platforms.

 Legislative process regarding the Auctioning Regulation